raphaelmansuy/hiramu-cli/README.md

 Hiramu CLI is a powerful command-line interface for interacting with language models.
 It provides a seamless way to ask questions and generate text using various models from different providers, including Anthropic's Claude (Haiku, Sonnet, Opus), Mistral (7B, 8x7B, Large), and Ollama.

+🤗 If you find it compelling, I would be grateful if you could show your support by giving it a Star 🌟.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)